 - Is there a congested area that is better avoided?

-- Do passengers need to arrive at the same time at the start of the working day, or will there be arrivals during the day?
+- Do passengers need to arrive at one specific departure time or will there be trips running throughout the day?

 The questions will help you get an accurate headcount of the group and map out your trip.
 In terms of bus type, a passenger van is recommended for smaller groups, but if you are anticipating more travelers, a minibus or mini coach bus will be a better bet as they can seat up to 35 people.
 For more amenities or even more space, you can look into booking a school bus or coach bus.
 Check out our guide on finding the right bus type for your trip for more details on available vehicle types.

 There are also a few items that you need to consider once you’ve finalized your bus booking:

 - Hand out maps featuring pick-up and drop-off locations to every passenger and emergency contact phone numbers before the trip